yadnyeshthakare/sales-dashboard-powerbi-mysql/README.md

 # End-to-End Sales Data Pipeline & Analytics (MySQL → Power BI)

-This project demonstrates the design and implementation of an end-to-end data pipeline that transforms raw transactional data into structured analytical datasets and interactive business dashboards.
+This project demonstrates the design and implementation of a data workflow that transforms raw transactional data into structured analytical datasets and interactive dashboards.
 It covers data modeling (star schema), data transformation, and visualization to support data-driven decision-making.

 ---

 ## Project Overview

 **Tools Used:** MySQL, Power BI
-**Project Type:** Data Analytics / Data Engineering (BI Pipeline)
+**Project Type:** Data Analytics (BI Pipeline)

 The dataset was provided as a SQL dump file and imported into MySQL.
 The data was then explored, structured, and transformed before being connected to Power BI for building interactive dashboards.